Berlusconi family could sell 30 percent stake in AC Milan

 Milan have not won Serie A since 2011 and have seen some of their best players depart in recent seasons, showing how the balance of financial power in European football has swung away from Italy.

-(Reporting by Elisa Anzolin, writing by Valentina Za and Keith Weir; Editing by Ken Ferris)
+(Reporting by Elisa Anzolin, writing by Valentina Za; Editing by Ken Ferris)